 If you are interested in general fishing in Antigua then checkout Antigua.fish !

-It was already Thursday…our week was moving along.
+It was already Thursday day 5 of our Antigua Holiday…our week was moving along.

 You really shouldn’t miss St Johns and a fishing tour had fallen into my hands through the luck of happenstance so the morning happened to be free.
 It was time to journey in and visit the easy capital.
 There are not many capitals in this world that offer free parking and a relaxed atmosphere yet keep their vibrancy.
 I have seen many in the caribbean and I can’t think of better sized ones.
 Not too small not too large.
 Let me be picky for a moment they could use some more buildings that are as beautiful as St John’s Cathedral.

 It really is a pleasant sight on a hot day and really worth the ‘hike’ it feels like as St Johns don’t do sidewalks !
 Taking your stroller or pram you will be supremely frustrated as indeed if you are in a wheelchair.
 But do as the locals do in that case and ride on the road the traffic is as slow as need be.
 There was a demonstration in town of note where the locals donned blue Tees with a slogan I cannot recall but Dalston saw myself and Sanchia there.
 He lives nearby where I parked up and he said he saw us by the police station.
 I wanted to get Sanchia’s reaction to a sight that always impresses me against this compact city that of a cruise ship in dock, or two ..or four as can be accommodated.
 We walked around the various landmarks and soaked up the friendly vibe as we fanned away from the developed quay areas into the real St Johns.

 There are no, no go areas its a safe city and country by choice of the locals it looks like.